 Ace Hotel & Swim Club.
 This hotel is a former mid-century modern motel that has been transformed into an eclectic 176-room hotel attracting hipsters, couples, and families.
 It offers two large pools, spa facilities, a restaurant, a bar, event spaces, and live entertainment.
 You can book your stay here.

 Renaissance Palm Springs.
-Where Dustin and I stayed during our trip.
-We were very impressed with this hotel as it offered free Wi-Fi, a gorgeous pool, a fitness center, and a large bar and lounge area by the pool.
+Where I stayed during my trip.
+I was very impressed with this hotel as it offered free Wi-Fi, a gorgeous pool, a fitness center, and a large bar and lounge area by the pool.
 You can book your stay here.

 For those who want to splurge, there are plenty of luxury accommodation options in Palm Springs.